-Having recently downloaded WordPress for Android from the Android Market, and having lots of time to kill, I thought I’d try it out.
-It’s 10:21 now.
+I recently downloaded WordPress for Android from the Android Market, and currently have lots of time to kill, so I thought I’d try it out.
+Start timestamp: it’s 10:21 now.

-I brought my car in for a service this morning thinking it would be quiet, and hoping for a quick pit-stop; F1-like.
+I brought my car in for a service this morning, thinking it would be quiet, and hoping for a quick pit-stop; F1-like.

-On any other day that would be a problem, but today I have the HTC Desire Z with me, which is equipped with the said WordPress installation and a slide-out keyboard.
+On any other day the boredom would kill me.
+Today, however, I have the HTC Desire Z with me, which is equipped with the said WordPress installation, and a slide-out keyboard.
 Doesn’t that just scream “blog me”?
 It does in my head.

 So, here I am, typing away and it’s going surprisingly fast.
 As with all things in life, the more you do it the easier it gets.